 Karla A. Bell, PT, DPT

-Karla has a balanced career of clinical experience, academic teaching and professional scholarly activity.
+Karla is an Associate Professor in the physical therapy department at Thomas Jefferson University in Philadelphia, PA.
+She has a balanced career of clinical experience, academic teaching and professional scholarly activity.
 Karla’s 15+ years in academics has centered around clinical expertise and board certifications in both geriatrics and orthopedics, national presentations and publication for the Orthopedic Section monograph series, clinical education expertise in national presentations and publications, and expanding curricular integration in the areas of sexual and gender minority inclusive cultural competency and humility.
 Karla’s most recent national presentations have focused on curricular adaptations from the medical curriculum in this area.
-Currently, Karla is involved in several research studies in the area of sexual and gender minority inclusive cultural competency and humility curriculum development and looking at LGBTQIA+ issues in physical therapy.
+Currently, Karla is involved in several research studies in the area of sexual and gender minority inclusive cultural competency and humility curriculum development, faculty development and looking at LGBTQIA+ issues in physical therapy.
 Karla is currently pursuing her PhD in Population Health Science to ultimately be able to have an impact on the research end of sexual and gender minority health from a population health management perspective.

 At her academic medical center, she is part of the enterprise-wide educational platform committee that is developing diversity and inclusion curricula and training for its 30,000 employees.
 She is also part of an interprofessional educational research team leading sexual and gender minority education and training for faculty, clinician, staff development across her academic medical center.